 Did Fergie come out after that victory in November and drag media attention to it, in a bid to stop it?
 No. Did the press say anything?
 No. Have the press said anything about every derby day since where they’ve sang Munich?
 No.

-In a perfect world, no fans would sing offensive chants.
-It’s out of order to call a married man gay, it’s out of order to call a father a paedo, it’s out of order to wish death on a player’s child, but the players have thick skins and they get on with.
-Or they jump over the barrier and boot the out of order fan in the chest.
-Whatever.
+It’s out of order to call a married man gay, and use being gay as an insult.
+It’s out of order to call a father a paedo, it’s out of order to wish death on a player’s child, but the players have thick skins and they get on with.

 THIS IS NOT A JUSTIFICATION of United fans singing about Wenger being a paedo.
 This isn’t saying it’s ok for United to sing the Wenger songs because Arsenal fans sing about the Holocaust.
 The clue is in the title.

 I cannot abide our manager likening the Wenger chants to songs about Munich.
 He is making light of the Munich songs and the Munich Air Disaster itself by bringing them to the same level.

 I would much rather hear Wenger condemn the Arsenal fans who mock the Holocaust, Moyes condemn the Everton fans who sing about Kai Rooney dying and Fergie join in criticising the Hillsborough songs, and Hodgson and Mancini having a word about the Munich songs.
 It will never happen though.
 Ridiculously, it’s easier to turn a blind eye to the truly disgusting chants, but let’s make a big song and dance about Wenger’s song.